Structure of transformation in Azure Monitor

 Since the transformation is applied to each record individually, it can't use any KQL operators that act on multiple records.
 Only operators that take a single row as input and return no more than one row are supported.
 For example, summarize isn't supported since it summarizes multiple records.
 See Supported KQL features for a complete list of supported features.

-Transformations in a data collection rule (DCR) allow you to filter or modify incoming data before it's stored in a Log Analytics workspace.
+Transformations in a data collection rule (DCR) allow you to filter or modify incoming data before it gets stored in a Log Analytics workspace.
 This article describes how to build transformations in a DCR, including details and limitations of the Kusto Query Language (KQL) used for the transform statement.

 Required columns

 The output of every transformation must contain a valid timestamp in a column called TimeGenerated of type datetime.
 Make sure to include it in the final extend or project block!
-Creating or updating a DCR without TimeGenerated in the output of a transformation will lead to an error.
+Creating or updating a DCR without TimeGenerated in the output of a transformation leads to an error.

 Handling dynamic data